-With just a few days left, here are a few stores to find last minute orange shirts that are either designed by Indigenous artists, are sold at Indigenous-owned businesses, or whose donations are going to reconciliation efforts.
+With just a few days left, here are a few stores to find orange shirts that are either designed by Indigenous artists, sold at Indigenous-owned businesses or whose donations are going to reconciliation efforts.

-The Native Art Society is an Indigenous-owned art gallery and studio space located at 115 Church St. that is offering one final order pick-up available for Thursday afternoon.
-These orange T-shirts are hand-printed by intergenerational survivors, with all proceeds going to the Toronto Indigenous Harm Reduction, a grassroots initiative with the goal of reducing the harm and burden that society places on Indigenous people.
-To reach a wider audience, the Native Art Society is additionally hosting a pop-up at Sorauren Park today between 4 and 7 p.m. to sell kid and adult sizes.
+The Native Arts Society is an Indigenous-owned art gallery and studio space located at 115 Church St. that is offering order pick-up available on Thursday and Friday.
+These orange T-shirts are hand-printed by intergenerational survivors, with proceeds going to the Toronto Indigenous Harm Reduction, a grassroots initiative with the goal of reducing the harm and burden that society places on Indigenous people.

 Old’s Cool General Store, located in East York, has been supporting Orange Shirt Day before the official declaration of the National Day for Truth and Reconciliation.
-This year, the shirts were designed by an Ojibwe artist from Dokis First Nation with the theme of hope for learning, growth and change, as represented through the beaded flower.
+This year, the shirts were designed by Ojibwe artist from Dokis First Nation, Roxanne Thibault, and Coast Salish artist Simone Diamond.
 Proceeds from the shirts go to Anishnawbe Health Toronto.